 MP for Colchester

-Pam Cox is the Labour (Co-op) MP for Colchester, elected in 2024.
-She currently serves on the Justice Committee and, from 2026, on the Select Committee on the Armed Forces Bill, with prior committee work on the Apprenticeships and Technical Education transfer and the Armed Forces Commissioner Bill.
+Pam Cox is the Labour (Co-op) MP for Colchester, elected in July 2024.
+She sits on the Justice Committee and the Select Committee on the Armed Forces Bill, with previous roles on committees linked to apprenticeships and the Armed Forces, reflecting a centre-left, Labour-aligned focus.
+Her voting record shows strong party loyalty.

-Declared financial interests include land and property (within or outside the UK) and miscellaneous items.
+Declares two financial interests: land and property (within or outside the UK) and miscellaneous.

 Generated 21 February 2026